Vaccination tourism: you get a vaccine, for free, on vacation!

 Sputnik V has announced a program for all those who want to travel to Russia.

 The Sputnik V vaccine is not yet approved in the European Union, but that does not stop the Russian authorities from offering this vaccine to travelers arriving in the Eurasian country.
 The program could start in July, although no further details are provided.
 Groups of German tourists have already traveled to Moscow thanks to trips organized by the German Bureau of European Tour Operators.
-During the trip, tourists were vaccinated in a private clinic, which was set up in a hotel, and then visited the capital without restrictions, according to Euronews.
-However, Russian authorities have not yet officially issued a "green light" for vaccinating tourists.
+During the trip, the tourists were vaccinated in a private clinic, which was set up in a hotel, and then visited the capital without restrictions, according to Euronews.
+However, the Russian authorities have not yet officially issued a "green light" for vaccinating tourists.